Co-author: Maddie Clarey

 One way of withdrawing cash and making card payments with retailers during your UK holiday is to use a travel money card.

 Compare travel money cards for the UK

-The following table displays a snapshot of travel money card products on Canstar’s database that can be used for travel to the United Kingdom and with links to providers’ websites, sorted by Star Rating (highest to lowest) then by provider name (alphabetically).
+The following table displays a snapshot of travel money card products on Canstar’s database that can be used for travel to the United Kingdom, sorted by Star Rating (highest to lowest) then by provider name (alphabetically).
 Check upfront with your provider and read the PDS to confirm the details of a particular product, and whether it meets your needs before deciding to commit to it.

 How do travel money cards work?

 Typically travel money cards work like this: you exchange your Aussie dollars for Great British pounds – or whatever eligible currency you need –and load them onto your card before your trip.
 Then, when you arrive in the UK, you can expect to use the card to withdraw pounds and make card payments with some retailers in-store or online.
 You may also be able to reload your card with extra funds if you need them.
 Bear in mind, though, that some cards may only offer some of these features.